Help Feed Oʻahu

 Feed the Hungry

-1 in 6 Hawaiʻi residents relies on a food bank or pantry for support.
-For Native Hawaiians and Pacific Islanders, that rate is over 35%.
-Aloha Harvest acts as a collaborator with social service agencies to supply free food to the most vulnerable members of our community.
+In Hawaiʻi, 48% of families are food insecure.(1) Aloha Harvest acts as a collaborator with social service agencies to supply free food to the most vulnerable members of our community.

 Protect the Environment